 Many terrorist organisations such as ISIS do not regard Shias as Muslims, which is why they have no compunction about killing them.

-The founder of the Ahmadiyya Muslim Community, Mirza Ghulam Ahmad Qadiani, “claimed to be The Promised Messiah and Mahdi.”
+The founder of the Ahmadiyya Muslim Community, Mirza Ghulam Ahmad, “claimed to be The Promised Messiah and Mahdi.”

 Many Muslims believe that the above claim contradicts the Quran, which uses the phrase “Khatam an-Nabiyyin” to describe the Prophet Muhammad.
 (The phrase is discussed in the linked article.)
 Accordingly, those Muslims do not consider members of the Ahmadiyya Muslim Community to be Muslims.